-In an informal survey, people were asked about the traditions that meant the most to them.
+In an informal survey, we asked about meaningful traditions.
 Here are a few of the responses.

-Many years ago, Betty Bergin began collecting antique crystal candlesticks – one for each of the four children.
-As their children have married and had children, the Bergins have loved finding the crystal treasure that best represents each new addition to the family.
+Many years ago, Betty Bergin began collecting antique crystal candlesticks – one for each of her four children.
+As children have started their own families, the Bergins have loved finding the crystal treasure that best represents each new addition to the family.
 Every Christmas Day, the candlesticks fill the center of their Christmas table.
 When their oldest son found his life mate, he announced it by giving them a crystal candlestick.

 “What a precious memory that is to me, that at 31, he saw value in our tradition,” says Bergin.

-For more than 50 years, Lorena Garza Gonzalez’ family has re-enacted the journey of Joseph and Mary in the traditional Mexican “Posada.”
-Now their children and friends of all ethnic backgrounds and ages help and share to celebrate the birth of Christ.
-Singing and praying is concluded with tamales, menudo, frijoles borachos, and many sweet pleasers.
+For more than 50 years, Lorena Garza Gonzalez’s family has re-enacted the journey of Joseph and Mary in the traditional Mexican “Posada.”
+Now their children and friends of all ethnic backgrounds and ages help, share and sing to celebrate the occasion, which is followed with tamales, menudo, frijoles borrachos, and many sweet-pleasers.

 “Traditions are so important in family,” says Gonzalez.
 “This is one I hope my children will continue for years to come.”